radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/environment-overview.md

 ---
 keywords:
-title: Environment Details
+title: Application Details
-description: Get a quick introduction to navigating environments in Environment Operations Center.
+description: Get a quick introduction to navigating applications in Environment Operations Center.
 This includes where to see an overview, how to access logs, how to create backups, how to configure alerts and where to see the activity log.
 ---

-# Environment Details
+# Application details

-Each environment has a detailed view where you can see further information about the environment, monitor its status, and perform various operations on the environment.
-This guide outlines the detailed view of an environment as seen in the environment *Overview* screen.
+Each environment has a detailed view where you can see further information about the installed application(s), monitor application status, and perform various operations on the application.
+This guide outlines the detailed view of an application as seen in the application *Overview* screen.
 For an overview of the *Environments* screen that lists all available environments, see the [environments overview guide](../environment-overview/environments.md).

 ## Getting started

-To navigate to the detailed view of an environment, select the environment name from the list of environments displayed on the *Environments* screen.
+To navigate to the detailed view of an application, select an application name from one of the environments displayed on the *Environments* screen.

 ![image description](images/view-details.png)

-This brings you to the environment's *Overview* screen that displays a summary of the environment details and operation statuses.
+This brings you to the application's *Overview* screen that displays a summary of the environment details and operation statuses.
 Further monitoring and updating tools for the environment are accessible from the navigation bar located at the top of the page.

 ![image description](images/details-overview.png)